 Toru Matsumura really was amazing on this project, he helped me with the Japanese speaking parts of the script and drove an hour to act in the shoot.
 His acting really is spot on, I couldn’t be happier with his performance.

-Lok is the Lead Lighting Artist for DreamWorks Animation and is in high demand these days.
+Lok Hwa is the Lead Lighting Artist for DreamWorks Animation and is in high demand these days.
 We were lucky to have him work on this project.
 He was instrumental on set.

 Patrick McPheron did his magic with the camera, he really is the best.
 Just some character type things that may or may not be used in any future projects.
 I really love these.
 Fun with swords?
 Yes, please.
-If I ever do finish writing some scripts, this character will most likely go to a Joseph Gordon-Levitt type, you know, a skinny not bald person.
+If I ever do finish writing these scripts, this character will most likely go to a Joseph Gordon-Levitt type, you know, a skinny not bald person.